dataplane/serverhosting/README.md

 We also seek rich IP address prefix diversity in IP address assignment from providers.
 We do not require much support nor an extensive array of features.
 In fact our service demands are quite modest.
 We prefer long term commitments and reasonably stable providers.
+We reject any provider that requires us to provide a copy of government-issued id for account verification, which we consider a dangerous and unnecessary practice for both consumer and provider.
 This list should reflect these preferences.

 Brief notes or comments about a server hosting provider based on DataPlane.org's experience with them may be included.
 Only factual or